 The notices are also carefully worded and repeatedly refer to delta-8 THC products as “synthetically converted” as opposed to “synthetically derived” (though the CDC notice does make this reference once).
 The term “synthetically derived” instantly drums up the DEA Interim Final Rule from August 2020 that notably stated all “synthetically derived” THCs are controlled substances no matter the THC concentration, differentiating them from “materials that are derived from the cannabis plant.”
 The precise choice of words highlights the challenge of categorizing products derived from a plant and then converted via synthesis.

 Businesses working with delta-8 THC products are encouraged to promptly analyze their risks and take appropriate mitigation measures which may include changes to manufacturing practices, testing methods, and packaging and labeling.
-For more information, contact Andrea Steel, Brian Higgins, or any attorney with Frost Brown Todd’s Hemp Industry Team.
+For more information, reach out to one of the authors of this article.